 Target material ND3 can be used to provide the transversely polarized neutron target.
-Here the dilution factor is higher (0.3) than that of the proton, with a maximum vector polarization of up to 50% with a tensor polarization of 20% under Boltzmann equilibrium.
+Here the dilution factor is higher (0.3) than that of NH3, with a maximum vector polarization of up to 50% with a tensor polarization of 20% under Boltzmann equilibrium.
 This target can be RF manipulated to have a tensor polarization of over 35% or 0%.
 The ND3 target materiel is highly radiation resistant and has been a go to target for decades yet there are still new target systems being developed to leverages its full potential.
-The DN3 is our source for tensor observables as the spin-1 system but also our source for neutron vector polarization of the deuteron.
+The ND3 is our source for tensor observables as the spin-1 system but also our source for neutron vector polarized observables.
+The neutron polarization is always 91% of the vector polarization of the deuteron.
+This means the deuteron target is a very good source of neutron polarized TMDs when the tensor polarization is negated.